 "I visited both UM and MTU.
 Michigan Tech felt like home, and it was the best decision I could've made," he said.

-Davis earned a degree in electrical engineering, studying abroad in Portugal.
+Davis earned a degree in electrical engineering, or EE, studying abroad in Portugal.
 His experiences include working for Fortune 500 companies Dematic, Western Digital, and Goldman Sachs.
 He credits Tech with preparing him.
 "Michigan Tech teaches you how to think—how to solve problems.
 It's really applicable in engineering, but also in management.

 "I found that companies trusted me more because I went to Tech.
 Coworkers from other schools didn't have the freedom that I had."

-In 2017, Davis created We Inspire, a tech start-up focused on building individual education plans for students and connecting them to professionals.
+In 2017, Davis created We Inspire, a tech startup focused on building individual education plans for students and connecting them to professionals.
 He also founded Empathy Tech, a technology consulting firm for small businesses and entrepreneurs.

 "If you don't feel like you're living your full potential, you can create something for yourself.
 I literally created a job that fully utilizes my skills and taps into my passions."